shivamsingh67/Life-Skills/sql.md

 Aggrigate functions in Sql
 Max, Min, Count, Avg, Sum

+### 1.Max
-##1.Max - it will find the maximum value of the paticular column.
+it will find the maximum value of the paticular column.
 Example

 find maximum salary from emp table . select Max(salary) from emp;  // Output-50000

+### 2.Min
-##2.Min - it will find the minimum value of the particular column.
+it will find the minimum value of the particular column.
 Example-

 	   find minimum salary from emp table.
 	   select min(salary) from emp;  //Output-10000

+### 3.Count
-##3.Count - It will count the total number of value of the column.
+It will count the total number of value of the column.

         select count(*) from emp;  //6  total 6 rows are there in table select count(salary) from emp; //5 null will not be counted. select Distinct(count(salary)) from emp;  //4 unique values from salary ka count.

+### 4.Avg
-##4.Avg - It will give the average value of numeric column.
+It will give the average value of numeric column.
 Example-find avg of salary

 	  select Avg(salary) from emp;  // output - 10000
 	  avg=sum(salary)/count(ssalary)

+### 5.Sum
-##5.Sum - This function  return the total sum of numeric column.
+This function  return the total sum of numeric column.
 Example -

         select sum(salary) from emp;  //1,40,000  total sum of salary select distinct(sum(salary)) from emp;  // it will suming up the uniquely .

-#JOINS in Sql
+# JOINS in Sql

 A SQL Join statement is used to combine data or rows from two or more tables based on a common field between them.
 Different types of Joins are: